anup-agarwal/logic-ui-react-tabs/README.md

       unselectedTabClass="unselected-tab"
       tabContainerClass="tab-container"
       tabOptionsClass="tab-options"
+      selectTabStyle={{ color: 'white', backgroundColor: 'blue' }}
+      unselectedTabStyle={{ color: 'gray', backgroundColor: 'lightgray' }}
+      tabContainerStyle={{ border: '1px solid black', padding: '10px' }}
+      tabOptionsStyle={{ display: 'flex', gap: '10px' }}
     />
   );
 };

 export default App;
 ```

 ## Props
-### tabList: An array of objects representing each tab.
-Each object should have:
+### Required Props
-- tabList: An array of objects representing each tab.
-Each object should have:
+- tabList: An array of objects representing each tab.Each object should have:
-  - name: The name of the tab.
+  - name: The name of the tab (string).
-  - Component: The component to render when the tab is selected.
-- Component: The component to render when the tab is selected.
+  - Component: The component to render when the tab is selected (React.FC).
-- currentTabIndex: The index of the currently selected tab.
+- currentTabIndex: The index of the currently selected tab (number).

+### Optional Props
   - tabClickHandler: A function to handle tab clicks.
-It receives the index of the clicked tab.
+It receives the index of the clicked tab (function).
-- selectTabClass: The CSS class for the selected tab.
+  - selectTabClass: The CSS class for the selected tab (string).
-- unselectedTabClass: The CSS class for the unselected tabs.
+  - unselectedTabClass: The CSS class for the unselected tabs (string).
-- tabContainerClass: The CSS class for the tab container.
+  - tabContainerClass: The CSS class for the tab container (string).
+  - tabOptionsClass: The CSS class for the tab options container (string).

+### Inline Style Support (Optional Props)
+- selectTabStyle: Inline styles for the selected tab (React.CSSProperties).
+- unselectedTabStyle: Inline styles for the unselected tabs (React.CSSProperties).
+- tabContainerStyle: Inline styles for the tab container (React.CSSProperties).
+- tabOptionsStyle: Inline styles for the tab options container (React.CSSProperties).

 ## Example Styles